| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 Transcript: Bush-Qian

-March 22 Photo Opportunity
+March 22 Photo Opportunity布希-錢3月22日與媒體見面

 (Bush stresses U.S.

-obligations under Taiwan Relations Act)
+obligations under Taiwan Relations Act)布希強調在台灣關係法下美國應負的義務

 Speaking beside

-opportunity at the White House March 22, President Bush said
+Chinese Vice Premier Qian Qichen at a photoopportunity at the White House March 22, President Bush said

 that among the topics he intended to discuss with Qian were U.S.